-Inuit have a variety of terms to describe themselves depending on their dialect or region.
-However, the term "Inuit" is commonly used as it means "the people" in Inuktitut which refers to the original people from the northern circumpolar regions that include Canada's Artic, Alaska, Greenland and Russia.
+, Inuit, and European ancestors. efers specifically to people who have historic connection to Métis homeland.
+It does not refer to all individuals of mixed istinct Indigenous people with a unique history, culture, and language, creating their own customs, practices and tradition y of terms to describe themselves depending on their dialect or region.
+However, the term "Inuit" is commonly used as it may refers to the original people from the northern circumpolar regions that include Canada's Artic, Alaska, Greenland and Rus lents self-identify?

-Why should students self-identify?